near/near-api-js/CONTRIBUTING.md

 ## Pull Requests

-So you have decided to contribute code back to upstream by opening a pull request.
-You've invested a good chunk of time, and we appreciate it.
-We will do our best to work with you and get the PR looked at.
+We appreciate the time and effort you invested! 🙏 We will do our best to work with you and get the PR looked at.

 Working on your first Pull Request?
 You can learn how from this free video series: